-One common and popular format: the Rancher-to-Rancher project can help you set up a small, no-risk learning site trial on your land, say a few acres or less, where you could concentrate livestock for a few hours or a day, and give it a substantial recovery period from grazing.
+One common and popular format: the Rancher-to-Rancher network can help you set up a small, no-risk learning site trial on your land, say a couple of acres or less, where you could concentrate livestock for a few hours or a day, and give it a substantial recovery period from grazing.
 This could be a public event, or not.
 Our support could be help in planning the trial to work with your needs, some monitoring of the soil surface and water infiltration.

 We have been funded mainly by the 11th Hour project and the Regenerative Agriculture Foundation.
 To participate, contact one of our committee members:

 Joe Morris (San Juan Bautista) 831-801-3798 (joe at morrisgrassfed dot com);